An end in sight? Striking writers and Hollywood studios resume negotiations for a second day

-LOS ANGELES (AP) — Hollywood studios and striking screenwriters resumed talks Thursday that could potentially put an end to the nearly five-month dispute that has brought many film and television productions to a halt.
+LOS ANGELES (AP) — Hollywood studios and striking screenwriters were resuming talks Thursday that could potentially put an end to the nearly five-month dispute that has brought many film and television productions to a halt.

+In a rare joint statement issued Wednesday night, the Writers Guild of America and the Alliance of Motion Picture and Television Producers, which represents the industry’s studios, streaming services and production companies in union negotiations, said they had met for bargaining Wednesday and would continue Thursday.

 On Wednesday, CNBC reporter David Faber wrote on X, formerly known as Twitter, that the writers and AMPTP were “near” an agreement and “hope to finalize the deal,” according to his anonymous sources.
 He also said his sources warned that should the deal not close, the strike is likely to continue until the end of the year.